Latest Updates for the coming term

 Over the past year RCMS has welcomed external, professional musicians and hosted an interdisciplinary arts festival entitled ‘Festival of Light’ which looked at the influence of light on art and specifically theological art.
 A real highlight of the year was welcoming the well-renowned young professional pianist Aristo Sham to play all five of Beethoven’s piano concerti as part of the Beethoven 250 Festival.

 Aristo played alongside the newly formed Robinson College Community Orchestra, an associate ensemble of the society, and some Robinson student conductors.
 These concerts were of a truly professional standard and it was wonderful opportunity to show the wealth of talent within the society.
 These concerts were filmed and can be found on our YouTube and Facebook pages.

-What have we been up to during the pandemic?
+What we were up to during the pandemic

 RCMS from Home: Our online weekly concert series